WestleyR/gnotes/README.md

 ## How it works

 GNOTES syncs all notes and attachments to a s3 server. v1 branch will store all notes (not attachments) in one tarball.
-Every seprate note is contained into that one file.
+Every separate note is contained into that one file.
 With v2, each note is a seprate file on s3.
 This greatly improves download and upload speed when saving notes.
 Also, each note is checked with a sha1sum checksum to avoid downloading the notes if its already